Stressed Out

-Background and recording
+Background and production

-During the promotion of their forthcoming studio album, Joseph began wearing black paint in every video and live performance.
-Both the lyrics of "Stressed Out" as well as the paint reference the name and titular character of their album, Blurryface (2015).
-"Stressed Out" musically acts as an introduction to the alter ego of "Blurryface" with its haunting refrain.
-His identity rises to surface during the song's nursery-rhyme pre-chorus refrain, where he sings, "My name's 'Blurryface' and I care what you think."

-The thematic elements of the duo's second major-label studio album and identity of Blurryface and come into focus on "Stressed Out".
-Their loose concept album had been about Joseph attempting to defeat the alter ego of the titular monster-image representing his insecurities and self-hatreds.
-An emphasis is placed on the concept of the character, who manifests within "Stressed Out" as well as throughout their studio album and appeared in its promotional campaign.
-In an interview with MTV News, Joseph elaborated, "It's a guy that kind of represents all the things that I as an individual — but also everyone around me — am insecure about.
+"Stressed Out" is a focal point for the thematic elements of the duo's second major-label studio album, Blurryface (2015), acting as an introduction to the "Blurryface".
+It was written by Tyler Joseph from the perspective of the character Blurryface rather than an impersonal third-person narrator.
+Blurryface appears as the alter-ego of Joseph, "a monster-image of his insecurities and self-hatreds", and on "Stressed Out" Joseph attempts to defeat it.
+In an interview with MTV News, Joseph elaborated on the Blurryface, saying "it's a guy that kind of represents all the things that I as an individual — but also everyone around me — am insecure about.
 When I think about insecurities and my insecurities are getting the best of me, the things that I think of are kind of a feeling of suffocation and then also the things that I create with my hands...
 Very dramatic, I know, but it helps me get into that character".